davidcarlisle/ll/en/more-10.md

 ```

 If you want to access bold symbols (as would be used by `\boldmath`)
-within an otherwise normal weith expression, then you can use teh
+within an otherwise normal weith expression, then you can use the
 commadn `\bm` from the `bm` package.

 ```latex